Thalassemia is a blood disorder that runs in families. It can leave you tired all the time. We're here to help.

-Thalassemias are split into two main categories.
-The categories are based on the part of hemoglobin that is affected:
+Thalassemias fall into two main categories, based on the part of hemoglobin affected:

 - Alpha thalassemia: based on the alpha part of hemoglobin